 Where is the pain coming from?

-A practitioner who is trained in orthopedic massage will first perform an orthopedic assessment.
+A practitioner who is trained in massage will first perform an assessment.
 During the assessment, the skilled practitioner can determine which tissue is effected, and if the pain is localized or referred.
 This information will better guide the orthopedic massage practitioner in creating a treatment plan that may focus on specific muscle tissue, and/or surrounding structures.

 Some common pain conditions that Orthopedic Massage addresses: